072arushi/portfolio_website/README.md

 This is a responsive website and works in both dark mode as well as light mode.
 Basic functions are being used and the website is made from scratch.
+Checkout the repository for the whole code along with all the required assets.